 - 1. Payment made to Reserve Bank of India, State Bank of India or other banking institutions, LIC, UTI / Central/State Government etc. - 2.
 If the payment is made in a village or town and there is no bank at such place on the date of making the payment and payment is being given to any person who ordinarily resides at that place or has his business or profession at that place. - 3.
 Where the payment is made for the purchase of - (i) agricultural or forest produce; or - (ii) the produce of animal husbandry or dairy or poultry farming; or - (iii) fish or fish products; or - (iv) the products of horticulture or apiculture (Honey making), - to the cultivator, grower or producer of such articles, produce or products. - 4.
 Where the payment is made for the purchase of the products manufactured in a cottage industry, to the producer of such products. - 5.
-Where the payment is made by transferring funds from one bank account to the other or payment is being made by any credit card/ a debit card/ letter of credit etc., payment is allowed. - 6.
-If payment is being made to an employee after retirement or to his family member after the death of the employee and payment is in connection with gratuity etc. and payment is not exceeding ₹50,000. - 7.
+If payment is being made to an employee after retirement or to his family member after the death of the employee and payment is in connection with gratuity etc. and payment is not exceeding ₹50,000. - 6.
 Any other situation given under Rule 6DD.

-Question 28: Write a note on deductibility in respect of provision for Gratuity Fund.Answer: Deductibility in respect of provision for Gratuity FundSection 40A(7)
+Question 28: Write a note on deductibility in respect of provision for Gratuity Fund.

+Answer: Deductibility in respect of provision for Gratuity Fund Section 40A(7)